pankajchejara23/pydoa/docs/index.rst

-PyDoA Documentation
+PyDoA Python Package
 ========================

 The PyDoA package provides functionality of processing and visualizing DoA data.
 It provides the following main features:

--The ability to map degrees to speakers
+* The ability to map degrees to speakers
--The ability to extract speaking time for each speaker -The ability to generate window-wise speaking time -The ability to generate interaction network
+* The ability to extract speaking time for each speaker

+* The ability to generate window-wise speaking time

+* The ability to generate interaction network
-_The ability to generate a web-based dashboard for visualizing the DoA data in an interactive manner.
+* The ability to generate a web-based dashboard for visualizing the DoA data in an interactive manner.

 Quick Start
 -----------